 No need to break the bank for winter fun in Toronto.
 Layer up and let Toronto show you what winter in the city has to offer.

-Toronto is not a city that hibernates.
-It's a city that takes the winter months head-on and embraces the colder days and longer nights.
-There are so many ways to enjoy the city; best of all, it doesn't have to break the bank.
+Toronto doesn’t hibernate.
+It embraces the winter months head-on and embraces longer nights and brighter lights.
+There are so many ways to enjoy the city, and best of all, it doesn’t have to break the bank.

 Embrace winter (with your parka, toque and gloves all on) in Toronto with these inexpensive events and experiences.